alttch/eva3/doc/virtual.rst

 =============

 :doc:`/uc/uc` items may be either virtual or real.
-You may toggle the item by changing the configuration while the server is running.
+You may toggle the item by changing configuration while the server is running.

 What are virtual items?
 -----------------------